Taiwan’s dragon boat races among few to be held this year

 In China, Wang Jiequn, deputy head of the Personnel Department of the Beijing Committee of the ruling Communist Party, said all activities relating to the Dragon Boat Festival will be held online this year.

-The Chinese capital has locked down parts of the city and imposed strict restrictions on travel as it grapples with a new outbreak of over 250 coronavirus infections.
+The Chinese capital has locked down parts of the city and restricted travel because of the new outbreak that has infected about 250 people.

 Several parks in Beijing have launched activities such as online games, quizzes and websites to allow visitors to learn more about the festival tradition.
 Other activities include online poetry recitals and courses on plants.